SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 console.log(a) // returns 1
 ```

+Ignoring block scope can be very problematic because we loose control of the **var** variables and this can cause many bugs, its hard to think of how JS existed only with **var** and global variables having all these issues.

 So in conclusion, when we are trying to debug code that uses **var** to declare and initialize variables, we need to take into account that the behavior of hoisting, scoping, etc. will not be the same as with **let** and **const**.
 And this is a powerful tool to have as a developer.